ankitects/addon-docs/hooks-and-filters.md

 ## Adding Hooks

 If you want to modify a function that doesn’t already have a hook, please submit a pull request that adds the hooks you need.
-To do this, you’ll need to download Anki’s full source code - the type hints covered in the IDE section are not enough.

 The hook definitions are located in `pylib/tools/genhooks.py` and `qt/tools/genhooks_gui.py`.
 When building Anki, the build scripts will